See Also: Asian · Main Dishes · Television Show Recipes

 In food processor whirl flour, baking powder, and sugar to mix.
 Add lard or butter, water and vinegar and pulse until the dough forms a ball.
 On counter, hand knead to a soft smooth ball.
 Cover and let rest for 30 minutes.

 To make buns, divide dough into 10 portions and shape each into a smooth ball.
 Roll out on a very lightly floured board to a circle about 4 inches.
 Put a heaping spoon of cooled filling in center and gather edges together, folding and pleating in center to make a tight seal.
-Twist dough to seal, brush bottom a bit with sesame oil and then put each bun on a square of parchment paper. (or use a flat lettuce leaf) Heat just enough water in a wok or stir fry pan so that the steamer basket is not touching the water.
-Arrange the buns in the steamer basket, cover, and steam for 20 minutes, using medium to low heat.
+Twist dough to seal, brush bottom a bit with sesame oil.
+When all are shaped, arrange on a heat safe flat plate or place directly on bamboo steamer tray or trays. (or use a flat lettuce leaf) Heat just enough water in a wok or stir fry pan so that the steamer basket is not touching the water.
+Place the steamer basket on the pan, cover, and steam for 20 minutes, using medium to low heat.
 Serve warm.
 The cooked buns can be refrigerated overnight and reheated by steaming for 3 minutes before serving, or by very carefully warming in microwave oven 1 minute each, one at a time.
 If desired, brush with a little more sesame oil and sprinkle with Five Spice Powder and garnish with cilantro leaf.

 Recipe created 2002-08-13.